Liberal Arts Building 4210

-Students in the English-Education Track seeking certification must register with the Secondary Education Department as well as the English Department.
+Students in the English-Education Concentration seeking certification must register with the Secondary Education Department as well as the English Department.
 You will be assigned advisors by both departments.
 The Education advisor will assure that you meet all professional requirements (psychology, instructional technology, education, and student teaching).
 The English advisor will assure that you choose a pattern of English courses pertinent to teaching language arts or English curricula.
 As a student in English Education, you should be aware that certification and accreditation requirements specify that you must gain experience in the following specific fields through the courses you select:

 The Portfolio for English Majors

 The portfolio is designed to help you make the most of your English major by reflecting on the work you've done for it so far and future directions for your work.
 It's the requirement that every English Major maintain a portfolio of materials representing the work he or she did in completing the English major.

 What the portfolio doesn't need to include

 Inclusions can be Graded or Ungraded.
 And bear in mind...